setsmdeveloper/SETSM/README.md

 ### Building SETSM using one of the provided Makefiles

-Makefiles are provided for building SESTSM with the Intel, PGI, GNU and Cray compilers.
+Makefiles are provided for building SETSM with the Intel, PGI, GNU and Cray compilers.
 Select the appropriate Makefile.* based on the compiler you plan to use.
 Copy the selected file to Makefile and edit it if necessary to set the correct path to the TIFF library.
 SETSM can then be built simply by typing: